lagoon-examples/wordpress-base/README.md

 2. Clone the repo.
 3. `cd` into the repo.
 4. Run `pygmy start`.
+5. Run `composer install`.
-5. Run `docker-compose build`.
+6. Run `docker-compose build`.
-6. Run `docker-compose up -d`.
+7. Run `docker-compose up -d`.
-7. You should now have a fully functional local WordPress site at [`wordpress-nginx.docker.amazee.io`](http://wordpress-nginx.docker.amazee.io)!
+8. You should now have a fully functional local WordPress site at [`wordpress-nginx.docker.amazee.io`](http://wordpress-nginx.docker.amazee.io)!

 ## WordPress and Composer